boostercloud/booster/docs/README.md

   public constructor(readonly username: string, /* ...(other interesting fields from users)... */) {}

   @Projects(User, 'id')
-  public static projectUser(entity: User, current?: UserReadModel): UserReadModel | null { // Here we update the user fields}
+  public static projectUser(entity: User, current?: UserReadModel): UserReadModel | ReadModelAction { // Here we update the user fields}

   @Projects(Post, 'ownerId')
-  public static projectUserPost(entity: Post, current?: UserReadModel): UserReadModel | null { //Here we can adapt the read model to show specific user information related with the Post entity}
+  public static projectUserPost(entity: Post, current?: UserReadModel): UserReadModel | ReadModelAction { //Here we can adapt the read model to show specific user information related with the Post entity}
 }
 ```
 In the previous example we are projecting the `User` entity using the user `id` and also we are projecting the `User` entity based on the `ownerId` of the `Post` entity.
 Notice that both join keys are references to the `User` identifier, but it's not required that the join key is an identifier.

-You can also delete read models by returning null, as shown in the following example:
+Projections can also return `ReadModelAction`.
+For now, you can delete read models by returning the `ReadModelAction.DELETE` value, as shown in the following example:
 ```
 @ReadModel
 export class UserReadModel {
   public constructor(readonly username: string, /* ...(other interesting fields from users)... */) {}

   @Projects(User, 'id')
-  public static projectUser(entity: User, current?: UserReadModel): UserReadModel | null {
+  public static projectUser(entity: User, current?: UserReadModel): UserReadModel | ReadModelAction {
     if (current?.deleted) {
-        return null
+        return ReadModelAction.DELETE
     }
     return new UserReadModel(...)
   }